 I was sitting down in the middle of the street eating with the other people in the celebration.
-It was very crowded but of course my whiteness always seems to stand out.
-Out of nowhere a kid who looks dirty, torn clothing and skinny approached me and my friend.
-She said “I’m hungry do you have any money?”
+It was very crowded but of course, my whiteness always seems to stand out.
+Out of nowhere, a kid who looks dirty, with torn clothing and skinny approached me and my friend.
+She said, “I’m hungry do you have any money?”
 This girl was probably 7 at most and I realized she was being used but what can I say?
-I said “Sure, sit down and let me buy you something.”
+I said, “Sure, sit down and let me buy you something.”
 She sat down and I got her a burrito which is my favorite but she hardly touched it.
 She kept looking past people and I realized that she was probably pressured to leave.
 I said “You can take the food and go.” and she quickly did.

 Am I being a jerk?
 Perhaps.
 However there are times when generosity is not the right choice, and no is the best answer.